Rwanda: History

 The Tutsi RPF restarted their offensive, and took control of the country methodically, gaining control of the whole country by mid-July.
 The international response to the genocide was limited, with major powers reluctant to strengthen the already overstretched UN peacekeeping force.
 When the RPF took over, approximately two million Hutu fled to neighbouring countries, in particular Zaïre, fearing reprisals; additionally, the RPF-led army was a key belligerent in the First and Second Congo Wars.
 Within Rwanda, a period of reconciliation and justice began, with the establishment of the International Criminal Tribunal for Rwanda (ICTR) and the reintroduction of Gacaca, a traditional village court system.
 Since 2000 Rwanda's economy, tourist numbers, and Human Development Index have grown rapidly; between 2006 and 2011 the poverty rate reduced from 57% to 45%, while life expectancy rose from 46.6 years in 2000 to 65.4 years in 2021.

+Since 1994

+In 2009, Rwanda joined the Commonwealth of Nations, although the country was never part of the British Empire.

+On 25 January 2025, Rwanda broke off diplomatic ties with its neighbor, the Democratic Republic of the Congo, in support of the country's rebel groups, including the M23 Movement.

 Politics and government

-The president of Rwanda is the head of state, and has broad powers including creating policy in conjunction with the Cabinet of Rwanda, exercising the prerogative of mercy, commanding the armed forces, negotiating and ratifying treaties, signing presidential orders, and declaring war or a state of emergency.
-The president is elected by popular vote every seven years, and appoints the prime minister and all other members of the Cabinet.
-The incumbent president is Paul Kagame, who took office upon the resignation of his predecessor, Pasteur Bizimungu, in 2000.
-Kagame subsequently won elections in 2003 and 2010.
-Although human rights organisations have criticised these elections as being "marked by increasing political repression and a crackdown on free speech".
-Article 101 of the constitution had previously limited presidents to two terms in office, but this was changed in a 2015 referendum, which had been brought following receipt of a petition signed by 3.8 million Rwandans.
-Through this change in the constitution, Kagame could stay on as president until 2034.
-Kagame was elected for a third term in 2017 with 98.79% of the vote.
+Rwanda is a de facto one-party state ruled by the Rwandan Patriotic Front (RPF) and its leader Paul Kagame continuously since the end of the civil war in 1994.
+Although Rwanda is nominally democratic, elections are manipulated in various ways, which include banning opposition parties, arresting or assassinating critics, and electoral fraud.
+The RPF is a Tutsi-dominated party but receives support from other communities as well.